 In conclusion, don’t be caught without a backup.
 Hard Drives have many moving parts and are prone to failures.
 Solid State Drives can also wear out over time.
 I’ve seen both fail within a week of purchase at times.
 Yes, the warranty covers the failure and you can get a replacement from the manufacturer, but they can’t do anything about the data you had stored on the drive.
 If you don’t have a backup strategy in place or if you want to review your backup strategy with me, contact me to make an appointment.

 Serving Lethbridge, AB, and area locally.
 Back Up can be set up using Remote Connection so I can help you no matter where you are.
-Contact me for details.
+Book an appointment to discuss your options and get a backup in place.